36 Yard Zero Target Explained [+Test Results]

 36 yard zero target

-36 VS 25 Yard Zero Comparison
+25 vs 36 Yard Zero Comparison

-36 yard zero vs 25 yard zero
+36 yard zero chart

-On the other hand, while the 25-yard zero is suitable for shooting at 25, 300 and 400 yards, it requires careful holdover compensation for accurate targeting at 150, 200, 250 and 450 yards.
+While the 25-yard zero is suitable for shooting at 25, 300 and 400 yards, it requires careful holdover compensation for accurate targeting at 150, 200, 250 and 450 yards.
+The points of impact are more spaced apart from one another for a 25 yard zero than a 36 yd zero.

 36 VS 50 Yard Zero Comparison

-36 yard zero vs 50 yard zero
+36 vs 50 yard zero

 However, at 300 yards, the bullet drops nearly 5 inches below the point of aim.
 As a result, the overall shot group size is around 9 inches, and holdover compensation is necessary for accurate targeting at that distance.